JoshDoody/joshdoody.github.io/_book_excerpts/promotion/promotion-email-template.md

 ---
 layout: book_excerpt
-title: TKTK
-tagline: TKTK
+title: Draft your request with this promotion email template
+tagline: Send your promotion request after you talk to your manager
 excerpt: TKTK
 last_modified_at: 2016-06-22
 chapter: promotion
 section: 5
 ---

-## 4. Prepare your case

-The best way to prepare your case is to write it down.
+The best way to prepare your case for a promotion is to write it down.
 As it turns out, you’ll also want to have a written summary of why you deserve your promotion later on (see the "Present your case" section below), so we’re going to kill two birds with one stone in this section by building an email that summarizes your case.

 Here’s what your case for a promotion will look like once you’ve written it down.
 I’ve numbered each section in brackets so we can talk about it afterward.